 Any personal business that must be done during the regular business hours must be pre-arranged with the program's Chief Resident.
-All House Officers must be routinely available to the Medical Center by telephone.
-House Officers must report their telephone numbers, and any changes to the GME Coordinator, who will notify the Department of Human Resources and the telephone operators in the Department of Telecommunications.
+All House Officers must be routinely available to the hospital by telephone.
+House Officers must report their telephone numbers to the GME Coordinator.
+Any changes need to telephone numbers must be reported to the GME Coordinator and Workday.